wildtruc/winestarter/README.md

 ## Config file edit
 If don't use `winestarter_conf`, you can edit the config file as you wish.
 It is a per game/app file, so you can create many conf files as you want.
 I will add a few other example in the repository ( You could contribute by adding yours, if you like)

-This is a working example for *Final Fantasy XIV* (march 2017), but keep in mind this is only an example :
+This is a working example for *Final Fantasy XIV* (march 2017), but keep in mind this is only an example with full parts added for user leanring purpose:

 ```sh
 #! /bin/bash